QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/README.md

+# Introduction
+This program was tested successfully a specific microscope.
+We provide it in the hope that it is helpful, but we cannot provide support or warranty of any kind.
+Differences between similar microscopes (filters, light paths, etc.) are to be expected and the usually minor adaptations needed from one to another require the understanding of the code.
+Despite unlikely, damage to the equipment caused by wrong edits or by unforeseen circumstances is still possible.
+Proceed at your own risk, following the applicable safety regulations and keeping sure to understand the programs before trying them.
+In particular, for testing purposes we strongly advice to check the code for setting very low illumination powers, limiting the number of loops and shortening times while the light sources are on.

+# Installation
 This program allows automatic power measurements for Zeiss microscopes running Zen Blue

 This software follows this hierarchy: Zen macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll